New Netflix September 2019 Movies & TV Shows Include Original Series & Fantasy Classics

 Carol is another intense love story about two people who feel trapped by circumstance and societal norms, albeit a very different one than Revolutionary Road.
 The film tells the story of a taboo affair between Carol (Cate Blanchett) and Therese (Rooney Mara).
 The movie is a glorious period piece — it takes place in 1950, and audiences agree, the set design and costumes are excellent — and a heartbreaking romance.

-This underrated rom-com of the late 2000s stars Hugh Grant and Drew Barrymore as a mis-matched pair of songwriters.
+This underrated rom-com of the late 2000s stars Hugh Grant and Drew Barrymore as a mismatched pair of songwriters.
 The movie is a gem, full of hilarious '80s pop references and the quirky charms that made both actors such huge stars to begin with.
-And, as a bonus, the movie also features some great original music.
+As a bonus, the movie also features some great original music.

 The ride that started it all.
 The Fast and the Furious will leave Netflix on Sept.
 1, so if you were planning to relive the early 2000s and the birth of this Fast family, then you better do it, well, fast.

 'The Fast And The Furious: Tokyo Drift' — Leaving Sept.
 1

 The Fast and the Furious: Tokyo Drift reinvigorated the Fast and Furious franchise, proving that the film had room to grow and welcome new characters, like Han, who was introduced in this film before emerging as a fan favorite in later installments.
 Even if it's not your favorite FF film, it's definitely one worth watching before it leaves Netflix.

 The first five seasons of Fred Armisen and Carrie Brownstein's truly strange and hilarious television show, Portlandia, are leaving Netflix in September.
 So, if you were planning on marathoning the unique show, you might want to consider pressing play now.